József Sebők

 József Sebők (born 18 June 1975 in Keszthely) is a retired Hungarian international football striker.

 Career

 He started his career at his home town club Keszthely SE from where he moved in 1995 to Zalaegerszegi TE.
-He will play with ZTE 5 consecutive seasons in Hungarian top league before moving in 2000 to Cyprus.
+He played with ZTE for five consecutive seasons in Hungarian top league before moving in 2000 to Cyprus, where he played for AEL Limassol.
+In 2007, he signed with Slovenian First League club NK Nafta Lendava.

-He was one of the best players that AEL Limassol ever had; he scored the goal of the year in the year 2003–2004 and was loved extremely by the AEL Limassol fans.
-He assisted many goals and scored even more; this made him very famous in Cyprus.
-Some even hail him as one of the best players to ever compete in the island.
-After leaving AEL Limassol he returned.
-300 people went to the airport to greet him, but he was not able to play as well as before due to an injury.

-In 2007, he signed with Slovenian First League club NK Nafta Lendava where he will play until 2010.
 He finished his career back in Hungary with Hévíz FC.

-He was mostly deployed as a winger in both sides, mostly in left, but was also very competent as a striker.

 National team

 Between 1998 and 2004 József Sebők played 12 matches for the Hungary national team having scored twice.
 Earlier he had been a member of the Hungary U-21 team.